microsoft/semantic-kernel/dotnet/samples/GettingStartedWithAgents/README.md

 # Semantic Kernel Agents - Getting Started

-This project contains a step by step guide to get started with the _Semantic Kernel Agents_.
+This project contains a step by step guide to get started with  _Semantic Kernel Agents_.

 #### NuGet: